Buildings & Grounds Policies

 Renovation of Residence Halls

-Fourth floors were added to all of the major dormitories over the past three years.
+Fourth floors were added to all of the major dormitories over the past several years.
 The extension of the buildings upwards helped to preserve campus green space while providing extra beds needed to house our students.
-New projects include a start on the complete renovation of the Woodstock Apartment Complex, with one building renovated in 2011 and the remaining units scheduled for renovation over the next couple of years.
-All of these renovation projects follow Clarkson's new document defining standards for residential buildings, which includes several green building requirements for low VOC paint, low flow water appliances, well-insulated roofs and windows, and high efficiency energy and lighting systems.
+The Woodstock Apartment Complex has been completely renovation.
+Four of these buildings are being used for a Smart Housing research project to test the value of sensor and control systems with energy use display dashboards for reducing energy and water use.
+All of these renovation projects follow Clarkson's new document defining standards for residential buildings, which includes green building requirements for low VOC paint, low flow water appliances, well-insulated roofs and windows, and high efficiency energy and lighting systems.
 For more details...

 Academic and Administrative Spaces Revitalized

 - Retrofitting the core areas of Price and Graham Hall as enabled all key administrative service units to be centrally located and finally all on the hill campus.